 20 May 1833.
 Count Anton Prokesch von Osten, who later became the first Ambassador of Austria in Greece and was a great philhellene, during a diplomatic mission to Alexandria, sends a letter to Greek Minister of Foreign Affairs Spyridon Trikoupis, an old acquaintance of his (from the period of the Revolution when the Austrian was in Greece to assist the Struggle for Independence), in order to recommend Michael Tositza as the most suitable person to be appointed Consul of Greece in Alexandria.
 As he says, Tositza had “actually” already been acting as a Consul as early as 1820, when he settled in the area, protecting the Greeks there during the Revolution.

 3/15 August 1833.
-The consular diploma for the appointment of Michael Tositza as Consul of Greece in Egypt containing the request of the Greek Government for his recognition by the Regent of Egypt.
+The consular diploma for the appointment of Michael Tositza as Consul of Greece in Egypt containing the request of the Greek Government for his recognition by the Viceroy of Egypt.

 5/17 October 1834.
 Copy of a letter, in which Greek Minister of Foreign Affairs Iakovos Rizos-Neroulos informs Minister of Foreign Affairs of Egypt Boghos Yousef Bey that Greece appoints Nikolaos Thiseas as Consul in Beirut (in present-day Lebanon), G. Papadakis as Vice-Consul in Tripoli (in present-day Libya) and N. Maraboutis as Vice-Consul in Jaffa (ancient Joppa, in present-day Israel).